 Now your clip speed has been changed.

-Now, go to File > Export > Save For Web (Legacy)
+Go to File > Export > Save For Web (Legacy) or use the shortcuts: